zachallaun/datomic-cljs/README.md

 Things we don't have but probably should:

-1. API support for REST-specific things like limiting the results of query.
-- For the browser, either some kind of authentication story or a path to one.
+1. For the browser, either some kind of authentication story or a path to one.
 Transaction is currently wide open.
 (This may belong in another library.)
 - Much better test coverage, including things like malformed input.